 If you need to stop a Property Tax foreclosure Bankruptcy may be your best option.
-When you don’t pay property taxes you can go into foreclosure from investors who purchase the property taxes and then foreclose.
+When you don’t pay property taxes, investors purchase the property taxes and then foreclose.
 Often debt collection attorneys will purchase tax liens by setting up a company that purchases the property tax lien.
 Then they charge 250 per hour for attorney fees or more when the company forecloses.
-In effect they buy the tax debt, earn 12% interest plus thousands more in attorney fees when they file the foreclosure
+In effect, they buy the tax debt, earn 12% interest plus thousands more in attorney fees and costs when they file the foreclosure

-When you are facing an immediate property tax foreclosure bankruptcy may be your only option.
-A Chapter 13 may be required to stop the sale and give you up to five years to pay off the taxes.
-A Chapter 7 will at least delay it for about 4-6 months.
-The payments may be very low but your budget must include paying these taxes or you will eventually go back into foreclosure for the same reason.
-Paying back these taxes requires that you pay their interest during what is often a 5 year repayment plan.
+Bankruptcy may be your only option when you are facing an immediate property tax foreclosure.
+Chapter 13 may be required to stop the sale.
+Chapter 13 can give you up to five years to pay off the taxes.
+A Chapter 7 will delay the sale for about 4-6 months.
+Chapter 13 payments may be very low, but your budget must include paying these taxes, or you will eventually go back into another foreclosure for the same reason.
+Paying back taxes in a 13 requires you pay the interest during what is often a five-year plan.
 A Chapter 13 gives you time but not if you return to not paying the property taxes.

 Property Taxes are statutory taxes